2024 Solar Incentives Guide for Walnut Creek, CA - Tax Credits & Rebates

 Systems that displace electricity or propane: Funding has been exhausted

 Systems that displace natural gas: $20.19 per estimated therm displaced

 Systems that displace electricity or propane: $0.42 per estimated kWh displaced *** Note, funding has been exhausted in this category for SCE and PG&E

 Solar Pool heating: $5.00 per estimated therm displaced

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are normally handled at the state level.
-Once your solar system meets the threshold (typically a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are typically handled at the state level.
+Once your solar system meets a predetermined threshold (usually a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
 The money you receive is usually considered part of your taxable income.